 But why?: Honestly, other than the aforementioned evidence, Mr. Lawrence seems to have a pretty good life.
 I’d like an update on his whereabouts in the present, but other than that: Get yours, Mr. Lawrence.

 Okay, but is he the saddest?: He and Trish are living the good life.

 Is he sad?
 He wasn’t, but then he met the Pearsons, a.k.a. the Sadness Vortex.

 But why?
 When we first meet Jae-Won, all we know is that he is into politics, he lives in the K-town section of Philly, and he’s very nice to his Grandma.
 He is not sad (that we can discern), but then he starts working for Randall Pearson, and he’s sighing on the regular.

 Okay, but is he the saddest?
-No, but as a relatively new addition to the Sadness Vortex, he’s only going to get sadder for him, even if his engagement proposal set to the Foo Fighters’ “Everlong” did go well.
+No, but as a relatively new addition to the Sadness Vortex, things are only going to get sadder for him, even if his engagement proposal set to the Foo Fighters’ “Everlong” did go well.

 Is she sad?
 As much as any millennial playwright trying to get her show produced so she can show up her perfect sister.

 But why?
 Nothing she does is ever good enough for her parents!
 She has one shot to make her playwright dreams come true and they cast the Manny!
 She gets sucked into the hellscape that is the Kevin Pearson-Olivia Maine melodrama!
 You take your pick.